Craig Lowndes

 Lowndes also voices Conrod in Roary the Racing Car in both the UK and US.

 Racing career

 Lowndes began his racing career at age nine, driving go-karts and riding dirt bikes.

 Early career

-He moved up to race cars in 1991, driving a Van Diemen in the Motorcraft Formula Ford "Driver to Europe" Series.
-Despite the car being several years old and receiving minimal sponsorship, Lowndes shot to almost immediate success.
+Lowndes moved up to race cars in 1991, driving a Van Diemen in the Motorcraft Formula Ford "Driver to Europe" Series.
+Despite the car being several years old and receiving minimal sponsorship, Lowndes achieved almost immediate success.
 Lowndes won the Australian Formula Ford Championship in 1993 which qualified him for the Formula Ford Festival in England that same year, where he finished third.
-Lowndes moved up to Australia's top rank of open wheel racing being Formula Brabham in 1994.
+In 1994, he moved up to Australia's top rank of open wheel racing, Formula Brabham.
 His success in Formula Brabham driving an ageing Cheetah Mk9 against much more modern cars was rewarded with the Australian Silver Star.